Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /home/stud330394/public_html/template/header.php on line 25

 • Legal protection for companies during seizure

-Additionally, this judgment is part of a broader debate regarding precautionary measures and their application, as highlighted in previous decisions of the Court of Cassation (for example, judgments no. 15933 of 2015 and no. 29663 of 2019), which have already addressed similar issues.
+Furthermore, this judgment is part of a broader debate regarding precautionary measures and their application, as highlighted in previous decisions by the Court of Cassation (e.g., judgments No. 15933 of 2015 and No. 29663 of 2019), which have already addressed similar issues.

 Conclusions

-In conclusion, judgment no. 36064 of 2023 represents a significant step in defining standing to appeal in the context of preventive seizure of corporate assets.
+In conclusion, judgment No. 36064 of 2023 represents a significant step in defining standing to appeal in the context of preventive seizure of corporate assets.
 It not only clarifies a fundamental aspect of criminal law but also contributes to greater legal certainty for businesses.
-It is essential that all legal operators and companies keep pace with these legal developments to adequately protect their rights and interests.
+It is essential for all legal professionals and companies to keep abreast of these legal developments to adequately protect their rights and interests.

 Bianucci Law Firm